cdungca/comparing-classifiers/README.md

 |Decision Tree|0.913190|0.904356|0.659459|
 |SVM|0.914239|0.902125|**0.679803**|

-SVM is still on top if we look at precision.
-Logistic Regression is next and it is also faster to train.
+SVM is still on top if we look at precision so we will be using it for the predictive model.

 ## Next Steps